Yousseftalaat-collab/Yousseftalaat-collab/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com/?lines=Front-end%20developer;Always%20learning%20new%20things&font=Fira%20Code&center=true&width=440&height=45&color=f75c7e&vCenter=true&size=22"></a>
 </p>

-- 🏢 I'm a Software Engineer
+## 🧑‍💻 About Me

+🎯 I'm a **Front-End Engineer** passionate about building responsive and modern web applications.

+💡 Currently learning advanced **JavaScript**, **TypeScript**, **React**, and exploring **Python** and **AI tools like ChatGPT** to boost productivity and learning.

+🎓 University: Faculty of Agriculture – I got my bachelor's degree.

+🎯 Goal:  Goal: Become a professional software engineer and

+🛠️ Fields I'm Developing In: Web developer.

-- 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
+👨‍💻 As a Almdrasa student, I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with JavaScript, ReactJS, and NodeJS, or anything related to web development.
-- ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.
-- 👨‍💻 Check out my portfolio at https://yousefdergham.vercel.app/ to see some of the projects I've worked on.

 ### Connect with Me :